laradock/laradock/README.md

 - Homestead is a tool that controls Vagrant for you (using Homestead special commands).
 And Vagrant manages your Virtual Machine.

-- LaraDock is a tool that controls Docker for you (using Docker & Docker Compose official commands).
+- Laradock is a tool that controls Docker for you (using Docker & Docker Compose official commands).
 And Docker manages your Virtual Containers.

-Running a virtual Container is much faster than running a full virtual Machine.
-Thus **LaraDock is much faster than Homestead**.
+Running a virtual container is much faster than running a full virtual Machine.
+Thus **Laradock is much faster than Homestead**.